shmeeli/Melee-Ghost-Streamer/README.md

 * Automatically fetches avatars and set history from PGStats.
 * Automatically keeps track of score.
 Detects handwarmers.
 Crews mode for decreasing stocks.
 * Automatically change the scene in OBS when a game starts, a game ends, or a set ends.
-* Automatically cuts out vods for each set from an ongoing recording.
+* Automatically cuts out VODs for each set from an ongoing recording.
 Generates a thumbnail as well.
 * Option to prepare information for the next set.
 Option to automatically apply this when current set ends.
 * Option to create a replay.
 Option to automatically convert each replay to a vertial video (Youtube Short/TikTok).
 * Generates more text files and also images to use in OBS.